chiragwankhede/JavaScript-Day-2/README.md

-🚀 JavaScript Functions: Essentials and Interview Questions-
+🚀 JavaScript Functions: Essentials and Interview Questions

 Hey everyone! 👋 I'm excited to share a comprehensive guide on JavaScript functions, covering the basics to more advanced concepts, along with a set of interview questions to help you prepare for your next job opportunity.